SouthGreenPlatform/PanExplorer/README.md

 This section describes how to deploy the web application on a Ubuntu running with Apache2.

-As an example, we assume that HTML documents will be placed under the folder "/var/www/HTML" and CGI scripts under the folder "/var/www/cgi-bin"
+As an example, we assume that files will be placed as follows:
+- HTML documents under the folder "/var/www/HTML"
+- CGI scripts under the folder "/var/www/cgi-bin"

 1- Configure apache